 all of his trust accounts that relate to the business carried on by him at that place of business and all other books, accounts and records relating to that business that are required by the auditor for the purpose of carrying out an effective audit of the trust accounts of the licensee.

+[Section 70 amended by No. 58 of 2010 s.
+176.]

 71. Cost of audit

-(1) The cost of an audit carried out pursuant to section 69 shall be as agreed between the Board and the auditor and paid as the Board in writing directs, either by the Board or by the settlement agent whose trust accounts have been the subject of the audit.
+(1) The cost of an audit carried out pursuant to section 69 shall be as agreed between the Commissioner and the auditor and paid as the Commissioner in writing directs, either by the Commissioner or by the settlement agent whose trust accounts have been the subject of the audit.

-(2) All moneys paid by the Board under subsection (1) shall be repaid to the Board from moneys standing to the credit of the Fidelity Guarantee Account.
+(2) All moneys paid by the Commissioner under subsection (1) shall be repaid to the Commissioner from moneys standing to the credit of the Fidelity Guarantee Account.

 [Section 71 amended by No. 59 of 1995 s.
 86; No. 77 of 2006 Sch.
 1 cl.
-156(2).]
+156(2); No. 58 of 2010 s.
+176.]

 72. Application of section 63

-The provisions of section 63 apply to an auditor nominated by the Board under section 69 or any person authorised by him under section 70 with such modifications as circumstances require.
+The provisions of section 63 apply to an auditor nominated by the Commissioner under section 69 or any person authorised by him under section 70 with such modifications as circumstances require.

+[Section 72 amended by No. 58 of 2010 s.
+176.]

 73. Power of restraining dealing with trust accounts or other accounts

-(1) Where the Board, on an application made by it to the State Administrative Tribunal, shows by evidence on affidavit to the satisfaction of the State Administrative Tribunal that —
+(1) Where the Commissioner, on an application made by the Commissioner to the State Administrative Tribunal, shows by evidence on affidavit to the satisfaction of the State Administrative Tribunal that —

 (a) there are reasonable grounds for believing that there is a deficiency in the trust account of any settlement agent; or